Montessori Core Program

 All materials are authentic Montessori tools and age‑appropriate.
 Classrooms are arranged for purposeful movement, with child‑sized furnishings, open shelves, and carefully curated work choices that support independence.

-Building independence & coordination
+Building Independence & Coordination

 Early Practical Life builds care‑for‑self and care‑for‑environment (buttoning, pouring, plant care).
 Sensorial work refines sight, touch, hearing, and introduces classification.
 Language blossoms through phonetic games and rich vocabulary; Math begins with quantity and sequence; Cultural opens nature and community awareness.